Pediatric Dentistry Service in Dallas, TX

 We Want to Earn the Trust and Confidence of Our Youngest Patients

-As a board certified pediatric dentist, Dr. Erik Harrington hopes to earn the trust and confidence of our smallest patients.
-Because he has studied child psychology as one of the components in his pediatric training, we have designed our office to be child-friendly and all of our staff work with parents to help children feel at ease when they visit.
+Highland Park Dentistry hopes to earn the trust and confidence of our smallest patients.
+We have designed our office to be child-friendly and all of our staff work with parents to help children feel at ease when they visit.
 We are very conscious of the individual needs of our pediatric patients and their parents.
 We always ask about how each family feels about x-rays, fluoride and dental treatment.
 All of our patients have different wants and needs and we make sure we address them on an individual basis.

 Planning Your First Visit